sumitdotml/autograd/README.md

 # Autograd Engine from Scratch

+> [!WARNING]
+> This is a branch that has everything I did before I reached the chibigrad version: logs, itertions, and so on.
+Not currently maintained.

 A project where I focus on understanding how tensors fit into the larger autograd system and how they enable automatic differentiation.

 > [!NOTE]